m3rcer/m3rcer.github.io/permalinks/PhishOPS/StartingPoint.md

 <h1 align="center">Requirements and good practices needed to bypass modern MTA spam filters</h1>

-This section gives a short brief to understand various requirements/techniqeus to achieve spam filter bypasses.
-This is an overall gist of good practices.
+<h3 align="center">This section gives a short brief to understand various requirements/techniqeus to achieve spam filter bypasses.
+This is an overall gist of good practices.</h3>

 ## Find a hosting provider/ISP that allows an SMTP build